andredesousa/quarkus-best-practices/README.md

 Quarkus has a very active and expanding ecosystem with hundreds of extensions available.
 Think of [Quarkus extensions](https://quarkus.io/extensions/) as your project dependencies.
 Quarkus's mission is to transform your entire application including the libraries it uses, into an artifact that uses significantly less resources than traditional approaches.
-These can then be used to build native applications using GraalVM.
 Quarkus extensions configure, boot and integrate a framework or technology into your Quarkus application.
+You can use [code.quarkus.io](https://code.quarkus.io/) to help you create a new Quarkus project and choose possible dependencies according to your needs.

 ## Use OpenAPI and Swagger UI